What we do

 Almost no mineralisation is exposed on the site today.
 However, the geology report highlights four areas where geology can be seen.

-There is a self-guided trail for Brandon Walls.
+There is also a self-guided trail for Brandon Walls, enabling visitors to explore the mine site.